 Read More | The largest Statue of Liberty in Paris is on this island floating on the Seine

+One of my favourite things to do in the Luxembourg Gardens is discover new statues!
 The Jardin du Luxembourg is dotted with statues throughout.
-In fact, there are more than 100 statues in the Luxembourg Gardens.
-Spend some time wandering the gravel alleyways and alcoves and see who you find.
+There are more than 100 statues in the Luxembourg Gardens.
+Spend some time wandering the tree-lined promenades and alcoves and see who you find.
 Can you find George Sand, Paul Verlaine and Eugène Delacroix?
-As always, it is a good introduction or education to French history and culture.
+It is a good introduction or education to French history and culture.

-On a wet fall day, I finally stumbled upon the beehives (les ruches) in the Jardin du Luxembourg.
-The wooden hives with their elegant caps line a gated garden facing a lovely 19th-century pavilion.
+On a wet fall day, I stumbled upon the beehives (les ruches) in the Jardin du Luxembourg.
+The wooden hives with their elegant caps line a gated garden facing the lovely 19th-century Pavillon Davioud.
 I love that honey is made in the Jardin du Luxembourg.
 The honey made in the Luxembourg Gardens is for sale every fall.
 I’m adding that to my list of things to do in the fall in Paris!

 Want to train to be a beekeeper?
 How about in Paris?
 It’s possible right here in the apiary at the Jardin du Luxembourg.
 You’ll have to check the schedule with the Société Centrale d’Apiculture.